akauppi/GroundLevel-firebase-es/rules-test/DEBUGGING.md

 This provides a case for using the simpler `npm test` target that runs the emulator separately, each time, for each test.

-## Run just one `describe` blcok
+## Run just one test file

+Jest treats each test file separately, so writing `describe.only` in one does not prevent the other files from being executed.
+To really limit the tests to just one file, use:

-To be enjoyed while `firebase emulators:start --only firestore` is running.
+While `firebase emulators:start --only firestore` is running:

 ```
-$ npm run test-dev -- -f invitesC.test.js -t "'/invited' rules"
+$ npm run test-dev -- -f invitesC.test.js
 ...
 ```

-Without the `-f` also the other test files would get compiled.
-With this, they don't even need to be valid JavaScript.

-It's a bit cryptic, but works.
-Copy paste the description of the `describe` block from your code.

->Note: `describe.only` seems to be worth nothing. (would prefer using it)
+This does not even compile the other test files.